-Tri Pham is a 27-year-old guitarist, composer, and educator originally from Saigon, Vietnam, now based in San Francisco, California.
+Tri Pham is a 27-year-old guitarist, pianist, composer, and educator originally from Saigon, Vietnam, now based in San Francisco, California.

 He began playing guitar at age 12 and draws inspiration from jazz greats like Charlie Parker, Miles Davis, and John Coltrane, as well as contemporary guitarists such as Kurt Rosenwinkel, Jonathan Kreisberg, and Julian Lage.
 Currently, he is focused on exploring deeper jazz traditions while developing his own distinct sound and style.